neilschelly/pizerotimer/README.md

 ## FIXMEs an Improvements

 * Support screen sizes that aren't 240x240?
-* It'd be nice not to have to run as root.
-* A systemd unit file to run it as a service is coming soon.
 * Provide some simple web UI to see/edit the database time range entries
 * Clean up old database time range entries automatically
 * If it crashes for some reason, any existing timers won't get stopped.
 Should they?
+    * I could have another SQL table that is just a timestamp updated as the program runs.
+If power to the Pi goes away, it will be roughly the last time it was running.
+If the service starts up and sees an "open-ended" time log entry, it could use this value to end it.
 * Maybe the screen should blink on whenever the elapsed_time crosses an hour?